JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-create-first-app.md

 ##### Set your Team ID

-To set new Team ID for your project for the first time, open the project in Xcode (**File | Open Project in Xcode**):
+To set a new Team ID for your project for the first time, open the project in Xcode (**File | Open Project in Xcode**):

 1. In the Project navigator on the left-hand side, select **iosApp**.